Calculating car payments is necessary, especially if you find yourself in the following scenario:

 Before you finance your new or used vehicle, understand the costs.
-According to Bankrate, a car loan of $10,000 with a loan term of three years (or 36 months) and interest rate of 3 percent would result in a $290.81 monthly car payment, with $469.16 in total interest.
+According to Bankrate, a car loan of $10,000 with a loan term of three years (or 36 months) and an interest rate of 3 percent would result in a $290.81 monthly car payment, with $469.16 in total interest.
 That same loan with the same interest rate for five years (or 60 months) would cost $179.69 per month, with $781.40 in total interest.

 Calculating Car Payments the Easy Way

 Being able to calculate car payments is a valuable tool to have in your financial arsenal.
 It not only helps you get a handle on your current cash flow, it improves your ability to make wise purchasing decisions.

 Image source: Flickr

 Filed Under: Financial tips and tricks